citronalco/ansible-jitsi-meet/README.md

 Set up a Jitsi Meet server on Debian.

 Supports multiple domain names, with GUI customizations for each domain.
-By default everyone can start a meeting, but there are options to only allow authenticated users to create and/or join meetings
+By default everyone can start a meeting, but there's an option to only allow authenticated users to create and/or join meetings.

-Jibri (to record meetins) does not get installed.
+Jibri (to record meetings) is included.

 ### Installation
 1. Enter server name, IPv4 and IPv6 addresse in `hosts`